Welcome to our Governors’ section.

 Rebecca Gale (r.gale@hampsthwaite.ycway.uk)

 I live in Bishop Thornton with my husband and two children (both at Hampsthwaite), having made the move from London to be nearer family.
 We struck gold when Mrs Ross said she had space for our son back in 2020: we couldn't believe the warmth, dedication and quality of the learning environment.
 I am delighted to be part of the Governing Board to support the leadership team to continue to take the school from strength to strength.
-My background is in health and social care, particularly regulation, and I hope to translate some of that expertise to an educational setting!
+I am currently the Assistant Director of Primary Care at NHS Confederation, a national organisation for NHS leaders, advocating for our members and influencing national policy makers on their behalf.
+The majority of my career has been spent in health and care regulation, and I hope to translate some of that expertise to an educational setting.